aprsworld/aprsI2C/aprs/README.md

 ## pzPowerI2C

+The default I2C address for pzPowerI2C board is `0x1a`.
+This is defined in [pzPowerI2C.h] (https://github.com/aprsworld/pzPowerI2C/blob/master/pzPowerI2C.h).
+The convention used in that is shift to the left one bit of what Linux sees.
+So 0x34 in pzPowerI2C.h >> 1 becomes 0x1a.

 switch|argument|description
 ---|---|---
 --power-host-on|seconds|turn on power switch to host (ie Pi) after `seconds` delay.
 0 for no delay.
 65534 seconds max delay.